Awil5/Project-1/README.md

 ### Answer the follwing questions

-The yml file in the Host file
+- The yml file in the Host file
-Docker and Elkstack
+- Docker and Elkstack
-http://
+- Kibana, I no loner have acess to my Azure Portal but it is Kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._